A Virtual Mechanical Interaction Layer Enables Resilient Human-to-Robot Object Handovers: Introduction

-Human-to-robot object handovers are complex because the robot and the human continuously influence each other.
-Each handover is different from the previous one, and uncertainties dominate the whole process (interaction dynamics, incomplete sensing, human decisions, etc.).
-Our hypothesis is that this complexity can be mitigated by introducing an interaction layer for coordination that works as a low-level controller, shaping the feedback loop between the human and the robot to safely adapt the robot behavior without compromising speed and performance.
-The functional modules composing this interaction layer are illustrated in Fig. \ref{fig:main}.
+Prior research has mostly attempted to achieve resilient human-to-robot handovers by improving grasp generation methods and re-plan trajectories toward the updated target grasp \cite{zhang2023flexible, yang2021reactive, duan2024reactive, yang2022model}.
+However, these approaches often treat resilience as a path planning problem, which can be computationally expensive, and ignore the interactive nature of handovers altogether.
+In contrast, we examine this problem from the perspective of \emph{motor coordination} between the robot and the human/object.
+We consider the human and robot as a coordinated ensemble regulated by an interaction layer.
+Our hypothesis is that this layer will shape the feedback loop between the human and the robot, enabling more resilient handover without compromising performance.
+The goal is to design this algorithmic layer to ensure smooth, responsive, and reactive coordination between the two agents.

-Our proposed interaction layer takes the form of a `virtual' mechanism, following the philosophy of Virtual Model Control \cite{pratt1995virtual,larby2024optimal}.
-Virtual model control has demonstrated promising results in diverse tasks ranging from locomotion of bipedal \cite{pratt2001virtual} and quadruped robots \cite{winkler2014path, chen2020virtual}, to reaching tasks while avoiding obstacles \cite{zhang2024virtual}, and robotic surgery \cite{larby2025collaborative,larby2024optimal}.
-In this work, we utilize virtual links, joints, springs, and dampers, to shape the desired robotic reactions.
-Through hand-pose estimation, the terminals of our virtual interconnection mechanisms are attached to the robot and to the human hand.
-This configuration generates virtual forces that drive the robot motion.
-The coordination and motion of the robot are the direct result of this `mechanical' interaction between robot and human, mediated by the virtual components.
+In this work, we develop an interaction layer that takes the form of a ``virtual'' mechanism, as shown in Fig. \ref{fig:main}, following the philosophy of Virtual Model Control (VMC)\cite{pratt2001virtual,larby2024optimal}.
+VMC has demonstrated promising results in diverse tasks ranging from locomotion \cite{pratt2001virtual,winkler2014path, chen2020virtual}, to pick and place and obstacle avoidance \cite{zhang2024virtual}, and robotic surgery \cite{larby2025collaborative,larby2024optimal}.
+Rather than re-planning trajectories, we couple the robot and human via virtual mechanical components (links, joints, springs, and dampers) to generate virtual forces that drive the robot's motion and shape its desired reactions.
+The coordination and motion of the robot are the direct result of this ``mechanical'' interaction, mediated by the virtual components, which enable reactive behavior to changes in the object pose.